cosmos-universe-XYZ/vault-luxe-finance/DEPLOYMENT.md

 1. Click "Deploy" button
 2. Wait for the build process to complete (usually 2-3 minutes)
-3. Vercel will provide you with a deployment URL (e.g., `https://vault-luxe-finance.vercel.app`)
+3. Vercel will provide you with a deployment URL

 ### 7. Custom Domain (Optional)